renukachandra/sentiment-API/README.md

 ## Step 2: Creating our Deep Learning Model

+Download the data from [Kaggle](https://www.kaggle.com/crowdflower/first-gop-debate-twitter-sentiment)

-Model is saved in model.py
+Model is written in model.py

 ## Step 3: Creating a REST API using FAST API